Corporate title: United States

 State laws in the United States traditionally required certain positions to be created within every corporation, such as president, secretary and treasurer.
 Today, the approach under the Model Business Corporation Act, which is employed in many states, is to grant corporations discretion in determining which titles to have, with the only mandated organ being the board of directors.

 Some states that do not employ the MBCA continue to require that certain offices be established.
 Under the law of Delaware, where most large US corporations are established, stock certificates must be signed by two officers with titles specified by law (e.g. a president and secretary or a president and treasurer).
 Every corporation incorporated in California must have a chairman of the board or a president (or both), as well as a secretary and a chief financial officer.

 Limited liability company (LLC)-structured companies are generally run directly by their members, but the members can agree to appoint officers such as a CEO or to appoint "managers" to operate the company.

 American companies are generally led by a CEO.
 In some companies, the CEO also has the title of "president".
 In other companies, a president is a different person, and the primary duties of the two positions are defined in the company's bylaws (or the laws of the governing legal jurisdiction).
-Many companies also have a CFO, a chief operating officer (COO) and other senior positions such as chief legal officer (CLO), chief strategy officer (CSO), chief marketing officer (CMO), etc. that report to the president and CEO.
+Many companies also have a CFO, a COO and other senior positions such as chief legal officer (CLO), chief strategy officer (CSO), chief marketing officer (CMO), etc. that report to the president and CEO.
 The next level, which are not executive positions, is middle management and may be called "vice presidents", "directors" or "managers", depending on the size and required managerial depth of the company.

 United Kingdom

-In British English, the title of managing director is generally synonymous with that of chief executive officer.
+In British English, the title of managing director is broadly synonymous with that of chief executive officer.
 Managing directors do not have any particular authority under the Companies Act in the UK, but do have implied authority based on the general understanding of what their position entails, as well as any authority expressly delegated by the board of directors.